 As reported by CNN, the Supreme Court has cleared the way for President Trump’s public charge rule to take effect across the overwhelming majority of the country.
 In a 5 to 4 vote, the court’s conservative majority granted the administration’s request for extraordinary relief.

 As a result, the public charge rule is currently effective in every state except for Illinois—where a statewide injunction remains in place.
 This is despite the fact that appeals have not yet made their way through the courts.
-Here, our Los Angeles immigration lawyer explains the implications of the decision.
+Here, our immigration lawyer in Los Angeles explains the implications of the decision.

 Three Things to Know About the Supreme Court’s Decision on the Public Charge Rule